wirawara/BarbieTech/README.md

 # BarbieTech 🎀 🖥️
-tech media for barbietech at belowthecode
+tech media for barbietech at below.the.code